 To ensure MRI compatibility, Cochlear Nucleus implants feature a removable magnet.
 The magnet is easy to remove and replace if needed.
-In the rare case that a recipient needs serial MRI scans, a non-magnetic plug is available to prevent fibrous tissue growing in the implant magnet recess.
+In the rare case that a recipient needs serial MR scans, a non-magnetic cassette is available to prevent fibrous tissue growing in the implant magnet recess.

-Cochlear Nucleus implants are approved for MRI scans under specific conditions at 1.5 T with the magnet in place and at 3 T with the magnet removed.
+Cochlear Nucleus implants are also approved for MR scans under specific conditions at 1.5 T and 3 T with the magnet in place.